chrper80/Milestone-project2/README.md

 * The button that takes the user back to top, a member of the tutor team helped me with that one.

 * My mentor helped me with the popups that shows up when submitting the contact form.
-He both introduced me to SweetAlert and helped med implement it.
+He both introduced me to SweetAlert and helped me implement it.

 * I also recieved a lot of help from a member of the tutor team with making the EmailJS service work.